-Iranian-British national ends 5-year sentence, not yet home
+British-Iranian woman ends 5-year sentence, but not free yet

 The twists and turns of Nazanin Zaghari-Ratcliffe’s years-long case have sparked international outrage and strained already fraught diplomatic ties between Britain and Iran.

-Although Zaghari-Ratcliffe officially completed her sentence on Sunday and was allowed to remove her ankle monitor and leave house arrest, her future remains uncertain amid a long-running debt dispute between Britain and Iran and rising regional tensions.
+Although Zaghari-Ratcliffe completed her full sentence and was allowed to remove her ankle monitor and leave house arrest, her future remains uncertain amid a long-running debt dispute between Britain and Iran and rising regional tensions.

+“It feels to me like they have made one blockage just as they have removed another, and we very clearly remain in the middle of this government game of chess,” her husband Richard Ratcliffe said.

 Iranian state-run media reported that she has been summoned to court on March 14 over murky new charges, including “spreading propaganda,” which were first announced last fall.
-Her trial was then indefinitely postponed, stirring hopes for her release when her sentence ended Sunday.
+Her trial was then indefinitely postponed, stirring hopes for her return home when her sentence ended.
 Authorities released her on furlough last March due to surging coronavirus pandemic, and she has remained in detention at her parent’s home in Tehran since.

 Zaghari-Ratcliffe, 43, was sentenced to five years in jail after being convicted of plotting to overthrow Iran’s government, a charge that she, her supporters and rights groups vigorously deny.
 She was taken into custody at the airport with her toddler daughter after visiting family on holiday in the capital of Tehran in 2016.
 At the time, she was working for Thomson Reuters Foundation, the charitable arm of the news agency.